Greek Mythology in Modern Painting at Basilica San Marco in Heraklion

 Mythological Eve in Modern Vision, at Roussetos Painting Exhibition

-Therefore we stopped, on a beautiful March afternoon, to visit the exhibition of the famous local painter, Roussetos (Roussetos Panakiotakis), which seemed very interesting, from the poster at the entrance.
+On a beautiful March afternoon, we visited the exhibition of Roussetos Panaiotakis, the famous local painter, which appeared interesting from the entrance poster.

 We discovered a complex, versatile artist, combining the classic-modern styles, in an original and personal way, sometimes even extravagant.
 His paintings carry philosophical symbols and meanings, transforming the ancestral myths into objective reality and "capturing" the collective mind in scenes full of fantasy and subtle humor.